sanderjo/docker-sabnzbd-i386/README.md

 sudo docker ps

 ```
+The last command should show the container 'sabnzbd-i386' running.
 Then point your webbrowser to http://localhost:8080/ and fill out the wizard.

 After filling out the wizard, do a test download.
 If that works, do an important thing: Go to http://localhost:8080/config/folders/ and fill out: